wesleyjin/drakes-maintdb/README.md

 2. Open the newapp/views.py and create some index page functionality.
 3. In the newapp folder, create a 'urls.py' file and include url patterns
 4. In the maintdb/urls.py file, include the reference to the urls file for the app.
-5. Command line: python manage.py runserver
+5. Command line >> python manage.py runserver
 6. Open localhost:8000/newapp/.
 Verify it is working with functionality created in #2.

 ## Database (SQLite) Setup: